JakubNitkiewicz/blog-api/README.md

 # Khorinis API

 ## Get started
-You must have Node.js, PostgresQL and global npm package 'sequelize-cli' installed
+You must have Node.js, PostgreSQL and global npm package 'sequelize-cli' installed

 ### Project setup
 You have to rename .env.default to .env default and fill database connection setting and your secrets for JWT.